depage-app/backend/README.md

 ---

 ## What is it?
-depage is service that provides a UI for your smart contracts on the blockchain.
-Customize the UI without writing the code and share it with the users, we will handle the rest.
+[depage.app](https://depage.app) provides a UI for your smart contracts on the blockchain.
+Customize the UI without writing any code and share it with the users, we will handle the rest.
 ⭐️ Automatic wallet connection
 ⭐️ Responsive UI
 ⭐️ Multi-chain